U.S. regulators to more closely monitor advanced driver safety systems

 Level 2 advanced driver assistance systems (ADAS) are an increasingly common feature on many new vehicles, helping drivers with such features as warnings if the car drifts across lane lines on the road and a more advanced cruise control system that adjusts a vehicle's speed to maintain a safe distance from the vehicle ahead.
 Vehicles with Level 3-5 automated driving systems (ADS) are not currently sold to consumers, but are in limited use on public roads around the country.

-The new order comes amid increased scrutiny of such systems, especially Tesla Inc’s Autopilot system.
-NHTSA earlier this month said it had opened 30 investigations into Tesla crashes involving 10 deaths since 2016 where advanced driver assistance systems were suspected of being in use.
+The new order comes amid increased scrutiny of such systems, especially Tesla Inc's (TSLA.O) Autopilot system.
+NHTSA earlier this month said it had opened 30 investigations into Tesla crashes involving 10 deaths since 2016 where advanced driver assistance systems were suspected of being in use. read more

-In addition to the Tesla crashes, NHTSA said it had opened investigations into six others involving driver assistance systems from such automakers as General Motors Co, Toyota Motor Corp and Volvo Cars.
+In addition to the Tesla crashes, NHTSA said it had opened investigations into six others involving driver assistance systems from such automakers as General Motors Co (GM.N), Toyota Motor Corp (7203.T) and Volvo Cars (GEELY.UL).

 NHTSA's Tuesday order was overdue, said Jason Levine, the executive director for The Center for Auto Safety.